 - Uncertainty of where to find treatment

-Our own experience at Crest Views also tells us that fear of the unknown, the “I’m a lost-cause” mentality, and, particularly common right now, COVID-19 and back-to-school/virtual learning, are common barriers.
+Our own experience at Crest Views also tells us that fear of the unknown, the “I’m a lost cause” mentality, and, particularly common right now, COVID-19 and back-to-school/virtual learning, are common barriers.

 In this blog, we provide detail on these barriers, and offer compelling facts to help alleviate fears and concerns, and motivate you or your loved one to seek help.
-This list is not considered comprehensive, as there are other external barriers and deeply personal reasons that people avoid treatment, but it reflects some of the top obstacles as backed by research and our long-standing experience in this area.
+This list is not considered comprehensive, as there are other external barriers and deeply personal reasons that people avoid rehab or treatment, but it reflects some of the top obstacles as backed by research and our long-standing experience in this area.

-Many people who need treatment believe it would cause their neighbors or community to think negatively of them.
+Many people who need rehab or treatment believe it would cause their neighbors or community to think negatively of them.
 Although scientific progress has helped people recognize that addiction is a disease and can be successfully treated, there is still work to be done before this understanding becomes more widespread.

 To help overcome this, remember that you are not alone.
 Over 20 million people in the United States suffer from addiction.
 While profound changes still need to be made at the societal level to eliminate misperceptions, you, as an individual, can contribute significantly to this improvement process.
 We all have the choice of whether or not to speak about our experience with this disease, and although seeking treatment and sharing your story may turn some off, your story WILL inspire others, create a ripple effect, and help end the stigma.
 Bravery and acceptance are pivotal to recovery.
 Check out some additional advice from us here on how to help overcome this challenge.

-16 percent of people feel that getting treatment will have a negative effect on their job.
+16 percent of people feel that getting rehab or treatment will have a negative effect on their job.
 While this result may hold true in some scenarios depending on your employer, know that leaving your job for rehab is not the end of your professional road.
 Keep these things in mind:

 - The American Disabilities Act allows you to request “reasonable accommodations” should you suffer from a disability, like a diagnosed addiction.
 For example, many employers will work with you to determine a modified schedule that allows you to attend counseling sessions or enroll in a treatment program.

-- The U.S. Equal Employment Opportunity Commision (EEOC) recommends, “If you do not want the employer to know your specific diagnosis, it may be enough to provide documentation that describes your condition more generally.”
+- The U.S. Equal Employment Opportunity Commission (EEOC) recommends, “If you do not want the employer to know your specific diagnosis, it may be enough to provide documentation that describes your condition more generally.”

 - Review your company’s Employee Assistance Program (EAP).
 This may cover your cost of treatment and is confidential.